-By Robert Parker,
+By Robert Parker, CPA, MBA, Manager

 From the time I began working for Ron J. Anfuso CPA/ABV, An Accountancy Corporation, Ron stressed the importance of his accountants performing tax returns.
 Having now completed several hundred returns, many of which involve substantial assets and major tax complications, I have come to realize that having up-to-date knowledge of both forensic accounting and the current tax code have enabled me to become a much more effective investigator.

 What I will share with you here is an actual case whereby having completed numerous tax returns equipped me with the ability to uncover a discrepancy that most forensic accountants with little or no tax accounting experience probably would have missed.
-Actually, this is just one of several cases where thorough knowledge of the current tax code has helped me unmask red flags.
+Actually, this is just one of several cases where a thorough knowledge of the current tax code has helped me unmask red flags.

 Proctor Versus Proctor